 The Hoops Family Children’s Hospital is a 72-bed children’s hospital within a hospital located on the Fifth Floor of Cabell Huntington Hospital.
 The Hoops Family Children’s Hospital is a member of the Children’s Hospital Association and includes a 36-bed Level III Neonatal Intensive Care Unit, a 26-bed General Pediatrics Unit and a 10-bed Pediatric Intensive Care Unit.
 The facility is currently undergoing a $12 million renovation project to create the entrance and reconstruct the units for general pediatrics and pediatric intensive care.
 The Hoops Family Children’s Hospital is supported by Marshall University Joan C. Edwards School of Medicine pediatricians and pediatric sub-specialists in neurosurgery, general surgery, neurology, infectious diseases, gastroenterology, cardiology and pediatric oncology.

-Pictured left to right: Paul English Smith, Vice President & General Counsel; Tim Martin, Vice President of Ancillary & Support Services; Glen Washington, Senior Vice President and COO; D. Monte Ward, Senior Vice President & Chief Financial Officer; Brent A. Marsteller, President & Chief Executive Officer; Barry Tourigny, Vice President of Human Resources; David Graley, Vice President & COO of the Cabell Huntington Hospital Foundation; Hoyt Burdick, MD, Vice President of Medical Affairs; Dennis Lee, Vice President & Chief Information Officer; Lisa Chamberlin, Vice President, Strategic Marketing, Planning & Business Development.
+Pictured left to right: Paul English Smith, Vice President & General Counsel; Tim Martin, Vice President of Ancillary & Support Services; Kevin Fowler, Senior Vice President & Chief Operating Officer; Glen Washington, Chief Executive Officer, Pleasant Valley Hospital; D. Monte Ward, Senior Vice President & Chief Financial Officer; Brent A. Marsteller, President & Chief Executive Officer; Barry Tourigny, Vice President of Human Resources; David Graley, Vice President & COO of the Cabell Huntington Hospital Foundation; Hoyt Burdick, MD, Vice President of Medical Affairs; Dennis Lee, Vice President & Chief Information Officer; Lisa Chamberlin, Vice President, Strategic Marketing, Planning & Business Development.

 The Board of Directors is a governing body which is responsible for oversight of the operations of Cabell Huntington Hospital.
 The Board of Directors consists of 18 members who are broadly representative of the community.
 Members of the Board of Directors are normally appointed for three-year terms, and a member may be appointed to no more than three consecutive three-year terms.